etamity/dashpad/README.md

 ## Config

-The application config file is in `/Users/${username}/documents/dashpad/db/db.json`, you can change the window size and port etc.
+The application config file is in `/Users/${username}/documents/dashpad/db/db.json`, we can change the window size and port etc.

 ```json
 {